State of the Canadian Space Sector Report

 Earth Observation (EO)

-In , EO revenues reached $495M, the majority of which were in the upstream segment:
+In , EO revenues totalled $390M, accounting for 7% of total space revenues.
+The majority of EO revenues was in the upstream segment:

 The remainder of revenues was related to activities in the downstream segment: